NYC braces for fewer cops, more trash as vax deadline looms

 People who refuse to get vaccinated are now a big factor in the continued spread of the virus.
 Backers of mandates say New Yorkers have a right not to be infected by public servants unwilling to get the shots.

-Nearly one-quarter of city employees covered by the impending mandate have yet to receive at least one vaccine dose as of Thursday, including 26% of police personnel, 29% of firefighters and EMS workers and 33% of sanitation workers, according to city data.
+Nearly one-fifth of city employees covered by the impending mandate had yet to receive at least one vaccine dose as of Thursday, including 21% of police personnel, 29% of firefighters and EMS workers and 33% of sanitation workers, according to city data.
 City jail guards have another month to comply.

+As of 8 p.m.
+Thursday, 33,400 city workers remained unvaccinated.
+The city said it would provided updated vaccine rates on Saturday.

 The fire department said it was prepared to close up to 20% of its fire companies and have 20% fewer ambulances in service while changing schedules, canceling vacations and turning to outside EMS providers to make up for expected staffing shortages.